 Clean the Litter Box

 Your cat is most likely to mark its territory while in heat.
-Do your best to keep the litter box as clean as possible to discourage her from spraying.
+Do your best to keep the litter box clean to discourage her from spraying.

 The only true way to prevent your cat from going into heat is to get her spayed.
 This procedure is best while she is still a young kitten and hasn’t yet reached sexual maturity.
 Once spayed, cats will not go into heat again.
-Even if you have an adult cat, it is not too late to take her in for this procedure.
+Even if you have an adult cat, taking her in for this procedure is not too late.
 Not only will she no longer go into heat, but she will live a longer life, help control cat homelessness numbers, and save you money in the long run.
 Either way, it helps to understand the signs of a cat in heat and how to help them get through it.

 - Related read: Are Cats in Pain When in Heat?
 What You Need To Know!